Fepozopo/termagick/README.md

 - Many built-in operations mapped to ImageMagick functions (blur, resize, sharpen, sepia, posterize, composite, and more).
 - `fzf`-backed command selector for fast, fuzzy command lookup.
 - Save edited images to arbitrary output files.
+- Inline terminal image preview support for compatible terminals (kitty graphics protocol, iTerm2 OSC 1337 inline images, and Sixel-capable terminals).
+The CLI attempts to display a PNG preview after commands are applied and will fallback between supported protocols when available.

 ---